-In all areas the Council will support proposals that:
+In all areas, subject to the standards set out in Table 11 being met, the Council will support proposals that:

 - i.
 Consider the location and layout of parking provision at the earliest stage and as an integral part of the design process; - ii.
 Locate parking close to people's homes and in areas with natural surveillance; - iii.
 Provide intensive and durable planting in regular intervals that visually screens the continuity of car parking to the front of dwellings and provides a green street scene; and - iv.
-Include car club membership and provide car club parking spaces.
+Include car club membership open to all and provide on-site car club parking spaces.

-Where a development proposal would result in a net loss of car parking spaces the applicant will be required to demonstrate robustly that there is no need for these spaces.
+Where a development proposal would result in a net loss of car parking spaces the applicant will be required to robustly demonstrate that there is no need for these spaces.